What Is This All About???

 criminals: producers and users.
 Pushers are considered "producers" in my book.

-Users should be punished with jail time first, then rehab after.
-Second and
+Users should be punished with forced rehab and education.
+Second and subsequent

-subsequent offenses would increase jail time.
-Producers are the worst part of
+offenses should include jail time and more rehab.
+Producers are the worst part

-the equation.
-They make their money preying on the weak-minded and weak-willed.
+of the equation.
+They make their money preying on the weak-minded and

-Jail time should start at 5 years for a street pusher all the way to death for
+weak-willed.
+Jail time should start at 5 years for a street pusher all the way

 Economy